 Henry the Angel is Here to Help

 Robin (Katharine Isabelle - Another Cinderella Story) and her daughter, Sophie (Lilah Fitzgerald - Harvest Moon), have just moved in to a fixer upper which needs a whole lot of fixing up.
-Trouble is that Robin doesn't know the first thing about fixing up properties which is why Issy (Britt Irvin - Mr. Miracle), who works at the hardware store, suggests she hires a contractor to do the work for her.
+Trouble is that Robin doesn't know a thing about fixing up properties which is why Issy (Britt Irvin - Mr. Miracle), who works at the hardware store, suggests she hires a contractor to do the work.
 That is how Henry (Shawn Roberts - 40 Below and Falling) comes into their lives, just showing up on the day she happens to be interviewing contractors.
-But it is no coincidence as Henry is in fact an angel who has been sent down by the upper management to help Robin.
-But with Robin having a strained relationship with her ex husband, Sophie's dad, maybe fixing up the property is not the only reason why Henry has been sent down.
+But it is no coincidence as Henry is in fact an angel who has been sent by the upper management to help Robin.
+But with Robin having a strained relationship with her ex husband, Sophie's dad, maybe fixing up the property is not the only reason why Henry has been sent to help.

-Before I go on I reckon you read that synopsis and are already thinking that Henry will end up falling for Robin because that is what usually happens in these types of made for TV movies which feature an angel being sent to help someone.
+Before I go on I reckon you read that synopsis and are already thinking that Henry will end up falling for Robin because that is what usually happens in made for TV movies which feature an angel being sent to help someone.
 And whilst there is plenty of other stuff going on in "Undercover Angel" such as Issy being sweet on Todd, her manager at the hardware store, Sophie feeling lonely and Robin's neighbour being grouchy you can't stop thinking you know where "Undercover Angel" is going to end up.
 Although when it comes to Robin's neighbour, who happens to be a widow, you suspect there may be more to this than just being grouchy.
+But I am not going to tell you whether or not you are right or wrong.

 What this all boils down to is that "Undercover Angel" is pretty much what you expect from a made for TV movie with that title.
 But this is a Pixl Network movie and as such whilst there is an obvious side to it you also get some subplots which round it out nicely.